“What’s Dad doing?” said my sister, a note of concern in her voice.

-My sister said out loud what we were all thinking: “Is Dad about to bury Mom with dead animals?”
+My sister said what we were all thinking: “Is Dad about to bury Mom with dead animals?”

 We all looked at each other.
 For a moment, grief was replaced by incredulity.

-Then my oldest sister said in a whisper, “Has anyone else read Stephen King’s Pet Sematary?”
+Then my eldest sister said in a whisper, “Has anyone else read Stephen King’s Pet Sematary?”

 Instantly, all four of us began to howl with laughter.
 “Watch out tonight when Mom comes knocking on the door!”
 I cried, mimicking a zombie.

-We fell back on the bed in hysterics, laughing and crying at the same time.
+We fell back on the bed in hysterics, laughing and crying simultaneously.

 Oblivious to the bedlam at the window above him, my father went about his business, digging a small hole, then placing the canister of mom’s ashes in it.
-By hand he put soil back in the hole, then gently tamped the ground.
+He put the soil back in the hole by hand, then gently tamped the ground.

 Later, when we’d recovered ourselves a bit, we asked our father why he’d buried Mom in the pet cemetery.
 We left out the “without asking us first” part of the question for now.

-“She loved our animals so much,” he said simply.
+“She loved our animals so much,” he said.
 “I don’t think there’s anywhere she’d rather be.”

 Why am I telling you this?

 Every year as I mark the anniversary of my mother’s death, I think of this moment.
-I think about how scant is the line between fighting and laughing, outrage and forbearance, rigid judgment and flexibility born of love.
+I think about the scant line between fighting and laughing, outrage and forbearance, rigid judgment and flexibility born of love.
 I think of how easy it is to step on one side of the line or the other just because of whatever happened a few moments before.

 If the moments just beforehand had been different, I think we could just have easily started a fight that afternoon.
 If we’d been tense about something instead of telling funny stories and sharing happy memories, our reaction could have swung in another direction.
 Such is the human condition.

-We got lucky that afternoon and so I have a funny memory to recall each year in early April, my mother, father, and brother now all gone on.
+We got lucky that afternoon, so I have a funny memory to recall each year in early April, my mother, father, and brother now all gone on.

 After Dad remarried and put the house on the market, we went out to the pet cemetery and dug up that canister of Mom’s ashes.
-My sister and I took some of them back to the Firth of Forth, home of generations.
+My sister and I took some of them back to Scotland’s Firth of Forth, home to generations.
 The remaining ashes found their final place of rest in the upstate New York family plot as bagpipe music sounded Amazing Grace.

 In spirit, though, I think Mom really is back with the pets.